aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-txt/_index.md

 ## Convert whole PDF document to text file

-You can convert PDF document to .TXT file using `Visit` method of `TextAbsorber` class.
+You can convert PDF document to TXT file using `Visit` method of `TextAbsorber` class.

 The following code snippet explains how to extract the texts from the all pages.